elliahu/Logtail-JavaScript/README.md

 # Installation

-You can install Logtail to use it in both backend and frontend code.
+You can install Logtail to use it in both backend (Node.js 12 or newer) and frontend code.

 ## Backend only

-Install Logtail library for your Node.js backend code using the `npm` package manager:
+Install Logtail library for your Node.js backend code using the `npm` package manager.
+We are currently supporting Node version 12 or newer.

 ```bash
 npm install @logtail/node